BritishMuseumDH/britishMuseumFacesDetection/README.md

 Now run the script (for example):

-`$ python python britishMuseumFaces.py -p . -d bmimages -f facesDetected -r bmimagesResized -m montages -s 200 -o 'bmImages' `
+`$ python britishMuseumFaces.py -p . -d bmimages -f facesDetected -r bmimagesResized -m montages -s 200 -o 'bmImages' `

 There are several arguments that you use for this script: